grebmann1/cta-cheat-sheet/Documentation/Integration/ChangeDataCapture.md

 ### Data Life
-Events are stored in the event bus for `3 days (72h)`.
-Each event contain a "ReplayId" field that can be use to retrieve the event.
+Events are stored in the event bus for `3 days (72h)`. `Each event contain a "ReplayId" field that can be use to retrieve the event`.

 #### Limitations & Allocations
 | Description | Enterprise  | Unlimited |